Writers In Schools

 Speed Date an Author

 One morning.
 Four 25-minute workshops.
-Four of New Zealand’s best writers and illustrators.
+Four of Aotearoa’s best writers and illustrators.
 What can your students achieve in this time?
 What ideas will you take back to your classroom?

-Interactive workshops are a great way to learn, and Speed Date an Author events allow your school’s budding writers the opportunity to train with some of New Zealand’s best poets, journalists, novelists, playwrights, storytellers and illustrators.
+Interactive workshops are a great way to learn, and Speed Date an Author events allow your school’s budding writers the opportunity to train with some of Aotearoa’s best poets, journalists, novelists, playwrights, storytellers and illustrators.

 We organise six Speed Date an Author events every year.
-Book Council member schools are alerted first so that they can secure a booking early, and are offered a discount rate.
+New Zealand Book Council Te Kaunihera Pukapuka o Aotearoa member schools are alerted first so that they can secure a booking early, and are offered a discount rate.